mansijoshii/FinancialResourceAllocation/README.md

 Ob5 = Σloss[i] ∀ i ϵ S

-Fitness Of a Chromosome
+Fitness Of a Chromosome :

-Since we’ve to maximise Ob1,3,4,5 and minimise Ob2 Fitness = (Ob1 + Ob3 + Ob4 + Ob5) / (1 + Ob2)
+Since we have to maximise Ob1,3,4,5 and minimise Ob2

+Fitness = (Ob1 + Ob3 + Ob4 + Ob5) / (1 + Ob2)

 Constraints: Total aiding amount should be less than or equal to the amount of money at disposal.